-- a) The Planning Board has reviewed and accepts the recommendations of the Historic Preservation Commission (HPC) in its letter dated December 5, 2024, and incorporates them as conditions of Site Plan approval.
-The Applicant must comply with each of the recommendations in the letter. - b) The approximately 800-square-foot Tastee Diner structure must be clearly delineated on the Certified Site Plan. - c) Prior to submission of any demolition permit for the property, the Applicant must apply for and receive a Historic Area Work Permit (HAWP) for the treatment of the 800-square-foot Tastee Diner structure.
+- a.
+The approximately 800-square-foot Tastee Diner structure must be clearly delineated on the Certified Site Plan. - b.
+Before submission of any demolition permit that would impact the 800-square-foot Tastee Diner structure, the Applicant must apply for and receive a Historic Area Work Permit (HAWP) for the relocation and storage of the 800-square-foot Tastee Diner structure. - c.
+Before issuance of any building or alteration permits for the Property, the Applicant must apply for and receive a Historic Area Work Permit for the final treatment of the 800-square-foot Tastee Diner structure.